I came up with this recipe several years

 Wet ingredients:

-2 sticks margarine ( do not use butter) room temperature
+2 sticks margarine ( do not use butter)

 1 packed cup brown sugar